 Special valuation matters: joint property - valuation of a fractional share

-: Where the claim for tax is limited to a fractional share of joint property (IHTM15011), the VOA (IHTM23002) is normally asked to value that share only, unless the related property (IHTM09731) provisions apply.
+Where the claim for tax is limited to a fractional share of joint property (IHTM15011), the Valuation Office Agency (VOA) (IHTM23002) is normally asked to value that share only, unless the related property (IHTM09731) provisions apply.

 However, IHTA84/S5 provides that a person’s estate (IHTM04029) is the aggregate of all the property (except excluded property (IHTM04251)) to which he is beneficially entitled (IHTM04031).
 This includes any settled property in which he has an interest in possession under IHTA84/S49(1) (IHTM16061).

 In view of IHTA84/S5 where two or more fractional shares of the same property are comprised in the estate you should instruct the VOA to value the aggregate of the shares.

 Denise owned a one-half share of property forming part of her free estate.

 She also had an interest in possession in settled property which included the other half share of the property.

 In such a case, you should ask the VOA to value the entirety.

 One-half of that entirety value is then attributed to each of the interests.